 Also known as Crazy Diamond, Stefano Biagiotti was born in Rome in 1977 and he’s been producing street art since 1993.
 He has taken part in international street art festivals and exhibitions, but you will be able to find a conspicuous number of his walls in Rome.
 He describes his distinctive works as a complex representation of the complex life of the characters, caught in a network of intense feelings that sometimes are unseemly and not easy to express.
 Some of his wall-portraits of intensely beautiful and emotive women show the influence of art nouveau and the pin-ups culture.
 Quite a few of his works are a collaboration with Solo.
 You will find one of his productions in the open-air museum of Tor Marancia.

-22. The MAAM: a unique place for the street art in Rome
+22. The MAAM: a unique place for street art in Rome

 Museum of the Other and of the Elsewhere is a public museum, a no-leader’s land that expresses the suburban, mixed-race reality which is a distinctive trait of Rome.
 If you really want to dive into the street art of Rome, you can’t skip taking a walk here.
 It’s hard to describe in words: “an outer space, the public space as defined by international treaties, where arms and private properties are banned” (MAAM).

-Let me know in the comments if you’ve found this virtual tour of the street art in Rome useful!
+Let me know in the comments if you’ve found this virtual tour of the street art in Rome and street artists in Rome useful!